Dianette

 If you continue to suffer from vomiting or diarrhoea for 12 or more hours after taking Dianette, see "What should I do if I forget to take Dianette when I should".

-Further information on what to do can be found in the patient information leaflet enclosed with your medication.
+For further information on what to do, please refer to the patient information leaflet enclosed with your medication.

 If you lose a pill, you have two options.